mikirath/House_Price_Prediction/README.md

 ## Conclusions
 - Ridge Regression provides a better accuracy as per our analysis.
-- The top 5 predictor variables in Ridge are 'GrLivArea', 'OverallQual_Very Excellent', '2ndFlrSF', 'RoofMatl_WdShngl' and '1stFlrSF'.
+- The top 5 predictor variables in Ridge are 'GrLivArea', '2ndFlrSF', 'OverallQual_Very Excellent', 'OverallQual_Excellent' and 'Neighborhood_NoRidge'.
-- The optimal value of lasso is 0.001 and ridge is 2.
+- The optimal value of lasso is 0.0001 and ridge is 7.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->